Announcing the Being Human festival 2019 hubs!

 Each year Being Human has a number of festival hubs located across the UK.
 Led by universities, these hubs create pockets of regional activity and bring festival spirit far and wide across the country.
 These universities programme series of activities that respond to the festival theme in imaginative and exciting ways.
 This year we have made five hub awards and below we reveal a taster of what each of them will be doing during the festival.

 Join Swansea researchers for an adventure across land and sea!
 Get set to uncover fascinating facts and sinister secrets about life on board the Mary Rose, including pirates of the Mediterranean, staging your own Tudor play and racing Tudor-themed self-propelled motor boats!
-You’ll discover copper secrets through an interactive exploration of the Hafod-Morfa Copperworks site.
-Plus story chains on the buried past, Mummification, Sherlock Holmes and a simulated panic room, kings and spies as never seen/heard before!
+Plus discover stories of the buried past, Mummification, Sherlock Holmes and a simulated panic room, kings and spies as never seen/heard before!
+See the full programme here.

 Queen Mary University of London and King’s College London – This Time It’s Personal